 PROCEDURE :

-Tear off the leaves from the cauliflower and wash well!
+Tear off leaves from cauliflower, wash well!

 Enjoy it with piping hot rice or chapati.